martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 The **&#xf069; change expression** defines how a [**&#xf02d; property**](#xf02d-properties) changes when the [**&#xf013; state**](#xf013-states) is activated.
 The result of a change expression is a floating-point precision number which changes a property value in a specific manner.
 You may use other properties within the change expression.

 To create a change expression, you must first select a property to be changed.
 This is done via the dropdown menu at the top of the change expression panel.
-Once the desired property is selected, hitting the &#xf055; button will create the new change expression.
+Once the desired property is selected, clicking the &#xf055; button will create the new change expression.

 Setting the expression value to a number will change the expression by that value.
-For instance, if a property has a value of 4, and a state exists whose change expression of that property is with a value of 2, the final property value will become 6 (4+2=6) when the state is activated.
+For instance, if a property has a value of 4, and a state exists whose change expression of that property has a value of 2, the final property value will become 6 (4+2=6) when the state is activated.
 This value can also be negative.